-Shachter noted that homeownership is not the only goal of tenant’s right of first refusal.
+Homeownership is not the only goal of tenant’s right of first refusal, Shachter noted.
 Many tenants, she said, could transfer their right of first refusal to a nonprofit, which would then take the unit off the market and maintain it at an affordable rate permanently.
 This nonprofit housing model is currently practiced by SCC, which owns more than 200 low- and moderate-income units throughout the city.

 “There are housing discrimination laws [protecting Section 8 voucher holders], but it’s not considered discrimination if you want to charge a rent that’s not affordable,” Shachter said.

-According to Hayman, many of the units that SCC has purchased in its ongoing 100 Homes program have allowed tenants to stay housed, preventing the displacement that he says usually follows a sale.
-With a right of first refusal, he explained, SCC would have an easier time making competitive offers for units because the timeframe for sales would be longer.
+According to Hayman, many of the units that SCC has purchased in its ongoing 100 Homes program have allowed existing tenants to stay housed, preventing the displacement that usually follows a sale.
+With a right of first refusal, he explained, SCC would have an easier time making competitive offers for units because the time frame for sales would be longer.

 “Making million-dollar decisions in four or five days isn’t the ideal,” Hayman said.
 “It may not be a problem with investors … but our plan is to keep people in place, so there’s quite a bit of legwork.”